idekerlab/G2PT/README.md

 You can visualize attention flow from trained G2PT model.

+**This notebook is based on randomly generated data**

 [Draw Sankey from Model Attention](Draw_Sankey.ipynb)

 ## 4.2 Search Visualize, and Analyze Epistasis in system

 You can search epistasis within system and visualize, and analyze.
-Please pass through example notebook
+Please pass through example notebook.

+**This notebook is intended for real data analysis.
+Please follow these steps using your trained model.**

 [Epistais Search and Visualization Example](Epistasis_pipeline.ipynb)